 #3 – Children look to their parents for safety and security.
 You are there to offer support and solutions.
 Not to make them feel worse.
 Be their safety net and this could end up helping build trust in your relationship.

-#4 – Lice Clinics of America is most trusted resource for helping you eliminate head lice from your life.
-We offer the latest, most reliable treatments that prove to be over 99% effective with a single treatment.
-Trust our professional team!
+#4 – Lice Clinics of Texas is most trusted resource for helping you eliminate head lice from your life.